bryanhannes/bryanhannes.github.io/_posts/2022-12-05-tutorial-run-qwik-in-docker.markdown

 ```

 ## Building and running the project in Docker
-The moment you are waiting for is finally here, we are going to build the Docker image.
+The moment we are waiting for is finally here, we are going to build the Docker image.

 - Make sure the Docker daemon is running
 - Open the terminal
-- Navigate to the root directory of your Qwik project
+- Navigate to the root directory of the Qwik project
 - Run the build command

 ```shell